 The water is recycled by the manmade dam of Asprokremmos which operated in 1982.
-It is the second largest manmade lake in Cyprus after the largest one of Kouris.
+It is the second largest manmade lake in Cyprus after the largest one of Kouris dam.

-The dam's water is used for the irrigation of the Paphos Valley as well as the Paphos town and Yeroskipou Village.
-It is a dirt made lake with a capacity of 52375 cubical metres.
+The dam's water is used for the irrigation of the Paphos Valley as well as the Paphos town and Yeroskipou.
+It is a dirt made lake with a height of 53 metres , a width of 220 metres and length of 700 metres with a capacity of 52.375 cubical metres.
 The lake includes many fish such as bass, carp, roach and trout.

 Lastly it is also worth mentioning that the area there is very beautiful and some people plan their visits with a peaceful walk around the dam.